Just-Some-Bots/MusicBot/_docs/using/commands.md

 {% endhighlight %}
 <strong>Description:</strong><br>
 This command issues a log at level CRITICAL, but does nothing else.<br>
-Can be used to manually pin-point events in the MusicBot log file.<br>
+Can be used to manually pinpoint events in the MusicBot log file.<br>

 </details>